OpenNebula/docs/source/advanced_components/application_flow_and_auto-scaling/appflow_configure.rst

     # Default cooldown period after a scale operation, in seconds
     :default_cooldown: 300

+    # Default timeout in seconds to wait VMs to report different states
+    # This timeout is used when option report ready is true and for normal actions
+    :wait_timeout: 30

+    # Number of threads to make actions with flows
+    # Tune this depending of the load you will have
+    :concurrency: 10

     # Default shutdown action.
 Values: 'terminate', 'terminate-hard'
     :shutdown_action: 'terminate'